nens/threedi-docs/source/i_watershed_tool.rst

 .. @Leendert: Is this still correct?
 .. note::
    -  Pumplines (pumping stations that pump water from one location in the model to another) are not taken into account in the network analysis.
-   -  Interflow is not taken into account in the network analysis
+   -  Interflow is not taken into account in the network analysis.
-   -  Groundwater flow is taken into account but has not been tested yet, please check the results
+   -  Groundwater flow is taken into account but has not been tested yet, please check the results.

 .. @Leendert: is it still the case that v2_surfaces are not supported?